 All the professional level programs you use, such as Lightroom and Photoshop, utilize the monitor profile and display colours accurately.
 But not all software does.
 An example is ACDSee.
 It doesn’t use the monitor profile and won’t display colours accurately.
 If you’re unsure whether your software uses the monitor profile, a Google search should reveal the answer.

 Just to make things even more complex, some PCs won’t load the monitor profile you created in the first place.
-It seems to be a problem with Windows Vista and Windows 7.
-This excellent article describes the problem in more detail and gives you a work around.
+It seems to be a problem with Windows Vista and Windows 7.describes the problem in more detail and gives you a work around.

 Another thing to watch out for is that the colours on your monitor drift over time.
 For that reason it’s a good idea to calibrate your monitor at monthly intervals, or before you carry out any critical work.
 The software that comes with your device can be set up to give you a reminder.